-Students who wish to withdraw from all classes prior to the last day of late registration must CANCEL their registration in writing through the designated withdrawal official (DWO) located on the Academic Records web page (trojan.trov.edu/records/).
+Students who wish to withdraw from all classes prior to the last day of late registration must CANCEL their registration in writing through the designated withdrawal official (DWO) located on the Academic Records web page.
 Written cancellation does not require the completion of the withdrawal form or an exit interview.
 Tuition and refundable fees will be returned.